-The indirect measure artifact of student learning used to determine if students have achieved all outcomes will be a student survey.
-The indirect measure was not implemented in 2022 (even on a trial basis) because it had not yet been developed.
-It will be implemented beginning in 2023 to give us additional data to consider.
+The indirect measure artifact of student learning used to determine if students have achieved all outcomes was a student survey.
 It is also attached here.

-The dissertation as direct assessment artifact will be collected in ASTD 6990: Dissertation Research by a student's primary advisor.
-The portfolio of professional documents will be collected in ASTD 5990 by the instructor of that course.
-The survey will be administered by the graduate coordinator near the time of a student's degree completion.
-ASTD 5990 and ASTD 6990 are offered in-person on the St. Louis campus only.
+The dissertation as direct assessment artifact was collected in ASTD 6990: Dissertation Research by a student's primary advisor.
+The survey is generally administered by the graduate coordinator near the time of a student's degree completion-although in 2023 it was administered by the department chair.